1. What is the deadline for application to the department?

 2. Are there external funding opportunities for graduate work at IU?

 Yes, it is possible for both incoming and current students to get funding from sources other that IU.
-These are a few sources.
+Below are a few of these sources.
 You can get more information by contacting GradGrants Center.

 a.
 Foreign Language and Area Studies (FLAS) fellowships that fund graduate research on languages and cultures of specific foreign countries.
 Each year the United States Department of Education awards FLAS Fellowships to universities in order to promote the graduate training of students who intend to make their careers in employment where knowledge of foreign cultures is a prerequisite for success.